Takayasu's arteritis: Diagnosis

-Contrast angiography remains the gold standard for visualizing vessel abnormalities.
-The earliest signs include localized narrowing or irregularity of the arterial lumen, which may progress to stenosis and occlusion.
-A characteristic finding is the presence of "skip lesions," where areas of narrowing or aneurysm alternate with segments of normal vessels.
-While angiography offers excellent anatomical detail and insight into vascular patency, it does not provide information about the degree of arterial wall inflammation.
+Contrast angiography has been the gold standard.
+The earliest detectable lesion is a local narrowing or irregularity of the lumen.
+This may develop into stenosis and occlusion.
+The characteristic finding is the presence of "skip lesions," where stenosis or aneurysms alternate with normal vessels.
+Angiography provides information on vessel anatomy and patency, but does not provide information on the degree of inflammation in the wall.

-The age of onset helps differentiate Takayasu's arteritis from other forms of large-vessel vasculitis.
-Takayasu's typically presents before age 40, while giant cell arteritis generally affects individuals over 60.
+The age at onset helps to differentiate Takayasu's arteritis from other large-vessel vasculitides.
+For example, Takaysu's arteritis has an age of onset of <40 years, while giant cell arteritis has an age of onset >60 years.

-Laboratory tests are often used to rule out other autoimmune diseases.
-Takayasu's arteritis is not associated with anti-neutrophil cytoplasmic antibodies (ANCA), rheumatoid factor (RF), antinuclear antibodies (ANA), or anticardiolipin antibodies.
+Takayasu arteritis is not associated with ANCA, rheumatoid factor, ANA, and anticardiolipin antibodies.